What Everyone Should Know About Social Media And Body Image

-If you are struggling with your body image, know that you are not alone.
+If you have concerns regarding your body image, know that you are not alone.
 Most likely, many of your peers feel the same way you do.
-And, you can get help.
-Working with a therapist or counselor can help you improve your body image and self-esteem, or start your recovery from an eating disorder or body dysmorphic disorder.
+And, the good news is that you can get help.
+Working with a therapist or counselor can help you improve your body image and self-esteem, or start your recovery from an eating disorder or BDD.

-It is unlikely that social media is going away anytime soon, but anyone can learn how to better cope with the mental and emotional impacts of social media .
+It is unlikely that social media is going away anytime soon, but anyone can learn how to better cope with the related mental and emotional impacts.
 Get in touch with a therapist if you want to get to a place where you can keep up with social media while still feeling good about yourself and your body.

 An increasing body of knowledge suggests that online counseling delivers benefits similar to traditional, in-person counseling.
 More specifically, the International Journal of Eating Disorders suggests that “technology‐enhanced interventions offer multiple opportunities to improve care for eating disorders.”

 Online counseling is particularly well-matched for BDD or other body-image related disorders.
 This form of counseling is both convenient and flexible, so that therapy is not restricted to office hours.
 The help that you need is only a call, message, or text away.
 If something is affecting you at present, there’s a good chance you’ll be able to work through it sooner rather than later, without the more complex scheduling required in booking a face-to-face session.
 This could be especially beneficial if you are making improvements, but feel the tug of old habits or thought processes start to creep back in.

 As we mentioned, social media is most likely here to stay.
 If you think that social media use may be contributing to body-image issues that are affecting your confidence or, more severely, your day-to-day functioning, reach out to a professional that can help.
 Here are some testimonials from others who have benefitted from our services.